cs31415/cs31415.github.io/writings/Phoenix Diary.md

 The return trip is uneventful except for a low tire pressure warning (which is fixed by filling air at a gas station), and a brief halt to view a spectacular sunset in the far distance.
 After a cloudy day, the sun emerged just before sunset, heroically breaking free from the shackles only to promptly disappear below the horizon after a little cameo.

 Dinner is leftovers from Dhaba and the enchiladas from morning.
 It is quite adequate.
 Accompanied by Canada Dry ginger ale while watching Shark Tank.
+Gullu poses for some photos.

 #### 24th November 202